tweichle/Predicting-Baseball-Statistics/README.md

 - Apply regularization and cross-validation techniques for model evaluation, selection, and optimization.

 - Build and train Decision-Classification Tree models to predict home runs and extra-base hits.

+- Build and train Random Forest Classification models to predict home runs and extra-base hits.